YaredTaddese/leaf-image-segmentation/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c, --contrast        Output image will be as black background and white
+  -h, --help            show this help message and exit -c, --contrast        Segmented output image will be as black background and white
                         foreground
-  -f {no,flood,threshold,morph}, --fill {no,flood,threshold,morph}
+  -f {no,flood,threshold,morph}, --fill {no,flood,threshold,morph} (defaulth mode is flood)
                         Change hole filling technique for holes appearing in segmented output
   -s, --smooth          Output image with smooth edges